Languages of the Bailiwick of Guernsey

 The linguistic situation of the Bailiwick of Guernsey is quite similar to that of Jersey, the other Bailiwick in the Channel Islands.
-English is the official language, French is used for administration, there are several varieties of Norman language used by a minority of the population, and Portuguese is spoken by immigrants in the workforce.
+English is the official language, French is used for administration, there are several varieties of Norman language used by a minority of the population, and Portuguese is spoken by some foreigners in the workforce.

 English

 English is one of the official languages and a dominant language in the Islands.
 Its status is mainly a product of the last century, and some 200 years ago, very few people in the Channel Islands spoke that language.
 Most papers, signage, and other such official materials are printed and distributed in English.
 There is also a dialect of Channel Island English that contains some Guernésiais.

 French

 Until 1948, French was the official language of Guernsey.
 Today, it is still the language used in administration.
-It is still spoken as a second language by many, however, it is little-spoken as a common language.
-It differs from the actual indigenous Norman dialects of the islands.
+It is still spoken by many as a second language; but it is little used as a common language.
+It differs from the historical indigenous Norman dialects of the islands.

 Because of their location, the islands' main source of non-UK tourism tends to be French speaking.